Home Doh Ref

 2. Batch updates: Apply multiple styles at once by passing an object

-3. Two-way binding: Changes to proxy properties instantly update the DOM
+3. Two-way binding: Changes to proxy properties update the DOM

 4. Observability: You can observe changes to specific CSS properties